PhilBoileau/cvCovEst/paper/paper.md

 # Summary

+# Statement of Need

 When the number of observations in a dataset far exceeds the number of features, the estimator of choice for the covariance matrix is the sample covariance matrix.
 It is an efficient estimator under minimal regularity assumptions on the data-generating distribution.
-In high-dimensional regimes, however, it leaves much to be desired: The sample covariance matrix is either singular, numerically unstable, or both, thereby amplifying estimation error.
+In high-dimensional regimes, however, its performance is unsatisfactory: The sample covariance matrix is highly variable, and produces estimates with diverging condition numbers and over-dispersed eigenvalues.
+In Short, these issues amplify estimation error.

 As high-dimensional data have become widespread, researchers have derived many novel covariance matrix estimators to remediate the sample covariance matrix's deficiencies.
-These estimators come in many flavours, though most are constructed by regularizing the sample covariance matrix, or through the estimation of latent factors.
-A comprehensive review is provided by @fan2016.
+These estimators come in many flavours, though most are constructed by regularizing the sample covariance matrix.

 This variety brings with it many challenges.
 Identifying an "optimal" estimator from among a collection of candidates can prove a daunting task, one whose